AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 ## Short overview

 To recap, our os-tools consist of [Moss](https://aerynos.com/blog/2023/12/19/end-of-year-summary/#moss) and [Boulder](https://aerynos.com/blog/2023/12/19/end-of-year-summary/#boulder).
 Whilst also originally written in DLang, initial ports of these were built in Rust during the latter half of 2023.
-Though we made the odd improvement here and there during 2024, in the course of the Q2 we set out to review the code, develop an improvement plan and then put that into action.
+Though we made the odd improvement here and there during 2024, during q2 we set out to review the code, develop an improvement plan and then put that into action.

 The **TL;DR** is that for: